toss/es-git/docs/reference/classes/Reference.md

 > **peelToTree**(): [`Tree`](Tree.md)

-Peel a reference to a tree
+Peel a reference to a tree.

 This method recursively peels the reference until it reaches a tree.